CSCfi/csc-user-guide/docs/apps/lazypipe.md

 --res results --label M15  --inlen 300 --pipe 1:7,9:11
 ```
 When the _sbatch-lazypipe_ is executed, it interactively asks information that is
 needed to construct a batch job.
-This includes (default values in brackets will be
+This includes following items (default values in brackets will be
 use if no new value is defined):
    *   accounting project
    *   maximum duration of the job (default 24 hours )